pascaliii/ceramic-configurator/README.md

 # Ceramic Configurator

-This Ceramic Configurator is the technical part of my master thesis.
+This Ceramic Configurator is the project of my master thesis.
 It is created with React, Three.js, React-Three-Fiber, React-Three-Drei & Vite.

 The glazes where made with Adobe 3D Sampler from pictures of the real glazes of the glaze companies Botz and Carl Jäger.